Nothing like the Holidays: Plot

 Jesse's sister Roxanna (Vanessa Ferlito) arrives by taxi, although everyone assumes she came in a limo because they all assume that she made it big in Hollywood as an actress.
-Jesse's Brother Mauricio (John Leguizamo) also arrives, along with his wife Sarah (Debra Messing).
+Jesse's brother Mauricio (John Leguizamo) also arrives, along with his wife Sarah (Debra Messing).
 Sarah greets Anna and it is evident that she is not exactly comfortable around her in-laws but she is making an effort, even speaking a bit of Spanish.
 However, the topic drifts towards children and Anna makes it very clear that she wants grandchildren, but Sarah is a very business driven woman and isn't ready for kids, this causes some tension between Sarah, Anna, and Mauricio.
-After things settle down, everyone sits down and begins to catch up and each person’s story is brought up: Jesse has just returned from a three-year tour in Iraq and is being prepared by Edy to take up the family business; Roxanna is waiting on news regarding a new TV deal; and Mauricio is an attorney and Sarah is in finances and making a great deal of money, but don't have time for much else.
+After things settle down, everyone sits down and begins to catch up and each person’s story is brought up: Jesse has just returned from a three-year tour in Iraq and is being prepared by Edy to take up the family business; Roxanna is waiting on news regarding a new TV deal; and Mauricio is an attorney while Sarah works in finance.
 The conversation moves towards Jesse's experience in Iraq, but he does not want to talk about it (important later).
-Soon after, Marissa (Melonie Diaz), her son, and her boyfriend Fernando (Ramses Jimenez) arrive.
+Soon after, Marissa (Melonie Diaz), her son Hector (Alexander Bautista), and her boyfriend Fernando (Ramses Jimenez) arrive.
 Marissa is Roxanna's best friend from childhood, and Jesse's ex-girlfriend.
-It is evident that Jesse still has feelings for Marissa and vice versa, but there is much tension in the air.
+It is evident that Jesse still has feelings for Marissa and vice versa, but there is tension in the air.